juliotrigo/sqlalchemy-filters/README.rst

 Python 2
 --------

-There is no active support for python 2, however it is compatible as of February 2019, if you install ``funcsigs``.
+There is no active support for Python 2.
+However, it is compatible as of February 2019, if you install ``funcsigs``, included in the `python2` extra requirements.

 SQLAlchemy support